SergioRBDS/TSN5G-TimeSynchronization/Readme.md

 Download INET, Simu5G, and our model and separate them in a folder to be your workspace.
 As INET is being continuously updated, if you need you can download it for our branch inet.

-Open OMNeT++ and select the workspace folder as the workspace of OMNeT++.
-Import the models (go to files->import, select the folder with the models and select the models to import)
+Open OMNeT++, select the workspace folder as the workspace of OMNeT++ and import the models (go to files->import, select the folder with the models and select the models to import)

+Make sure the projects have the reference project properly, for that, click in the project with the right button, go to properties, the reference project.
+Simu5G must have INET and our model must have INET and SImu5G

 ## Usage

-After installing all dependencies, the user can run the omnetpp.ini file and see how the synchronization works.
+After installing all dependencies, the user can run the "omnetpp.ini" file and see how the synchronization works.
+In the same file, the simulation parameters can be changed such as numerology (u), carrier frequency and synchronization parameters

-the simulation parameters can also be changed in that file by changing the 5G parameters of the Simu5G such as numerology (u) and carrier frequency.
-The synchronization parameters are the same of the gPTP from INET such as the time the synchronization starts, period for recalculate peer delay and the time to send sync messages.

-the use cases can be also modified at the usecase.ned file using devices TSN capable
+The netwrork topology can also be changed in the "usecase.ned" itself or creating another ned file and changing the name in the "omnetpp.ini"

+Follow the example to have some idea in how changed such parameters an how create your own topology